amitmajumdar10/sfdx-github-workflow-template/README.md

 # sfdx-github-workflow-template
-This is a sample SFDX repository to demonstrate the Github Workflows and Actions for CI/CD processes using SFDX and CLI
+This is a sample SFDX repository to demonstrate the Github Workflows and Actions for CI/CD processes using SFDX and CLI The workflow is created by referring to https://salesforcedevops.net/index.php/2022/04/05/how-to-use-github-actions-oauth-and-sfdx-cli-for-continuous-integration/

 # How To Use SFDX-CLI with GitHub Actions